aldodds/Platzi_ProyectGitGithub/README.md

 ### Identification of Outliers
 Several outliers were identified in both sales and income.
 These outliers were analyzed to understand possible reasons behind them.

+## Conclusions
+1. The variability in sales and revenue suggests that the business experiences different levels of demand or success on different days.
+This could be influenced by various factors such as promotions, seasonality, or market conditions.
+2. The low correlation suggests that there is no simple linear relationship between `Sales` and `Revenue`.
+This does not mean there is no relationship at all, but rather that the relationship may be more complex than what Pearson's correlation can detect.
+3. The analysis suggests that June is a key month for sales and revenue.

 ## Contributions
 Suggestions and contributions are welcome.
 Please open an issue or pull request to propose changes.